nachocaru/xaprb.com/content/blog/2008-01-12-more-progress-on-high-performance-mysql-second-edition.md

   - technical review
   - writing
 ---
 Whew!
 I just finished a marathon of revisions.
-It&#8217;s been a while since I posted about our progress, so here&#8217;s an update for the curious readers.
+It's been a while since I posted about our progress, so here's an update for the curious readers.

-I just finished revising the last two major chapters that [Peter Zaitsev][1] hasn&#8217;t yet reviewed.
+I just finished revising the last two major chapters that [Peter Zaitsev][1] hasn't yet reviewed.
 Peter has been essentially going through the chapters like a very thorough technical reviewer.
-He makes corrections, points out where things aren&#8217;t clear or need examples, and adds more material.
+He makes corrections, points out where things aren't clear or need examples, and adds more material.

-By &#8220;finished revising,&#8221; I mean finished expanding the outline into a full chapter.
-We&#8217;re still working at the level of &#8220;this chapter is mostly there, but we might decide to revise it more.&#8221; We will most certainly do so in many cases.
-There are some chunks of material that I&#8217;ve marked TODO to put into other chapters, for example.
-We&#8217;re not at the level of a final draft with any chapter except the chapter on MySQL&#8217;s architecture, but we&#8217;re getting close with the others now.
+By "finished revising," I mean finished expanding the outline into a full chapter.
+We're still working at the level of "this chapter is mostly there, but we might decide to revise it more."
+We will most certainly do so in many cases.
+There are some chunks of material that I've marked TODO to put into other chapters, for example.
+We're not at the level of a final draft with any chapter except the chapter on MySQL's architecture, but we're getting close with the others now.

-Most of the chapters are in tech review now, and we&#8217;ve gotten a few of them back.
+Most of the chapters are in tech review now, and we've gotten a few of them back.
 The comments from the reviewers have been very helpful.
 We expanded the Replication chapter quite a bit after tech review.
 (And then Peter reviewed it and we expanded it even more).
-When the tech reviewers return comments on the other chapters, we&#8217;ll revise some more.
+When the tech reviewers return comments on the other chapters, we'll revise some more.

-We&#8217;re up to 529 pages in OpenOffice.org now.
-At my calculated ratio of 1 page = 1.1 pages in print, that&#8217;s about 582 pages in print.
-And that&#8217;s not counting the Replication chapter, which doesn&#8217;t have all of its illustrations yet.
-I predicted we&#8217;d break 500 pages; we might get close to 600.
+We're up to 529 pages in OpenOffice.org now.
+At my calculated ratio of 1 page = 1.1 pages in print, that's about 582 pages in print.
+And that's not counting the Replication chapter, which doesn't have all of its illustrations yet.
+I predicted we'd break 500 pages; we might get close to 600.
 These are very, very densely written, too.
 No offense to the first edition, but the tone is quite different; much less light-hearted banter, much more compressed information.
-Peter is a walking encyclopedia, and never seems to run out of details we really ought to include because they&#8217;re important (and they are).
+Peter is a walking encyclopedia, and never seems to run out of details we really ought to include because they're important (and they are).

 We may, or may not, go to production in the next few weeks.
-Regardless, I think we&#8217;re still on track to have the book on shelves by the [MySQL Conference &#038; Expo][2] in April.
+Regardless, I think we're still on track to have the book on shelves by the [MySQL Conference &#038; Expo][2] in April.
 Look for me there.
-I&#8217;ll be easy to find: I&#8217;ll be the tall guy with a permanent silly grin.
-(You&#8217;d grin too if you finished writing a book that&#8217;s been this much work!)
+I'll be easy to find: I'll be the tall guy with a permanent silly grin.
+(You'd grin too if you finished writing a book that's been this much work!)

-I&#8217;ve posted rough outlines for many of the other chapters.
+I've posted rough outlines for many of the other chapters.
 The two Peter and I just finished working on are the Scaling/HA/Load-Balancing/Failover chapter, and the Application-Level Optimization chapter.
 The Scaling/HA chapter is pretty long and very involved, and goes into a lot of detail on scaling in particular, especially horizontal scaling via sharding.
-(We use &#8220;sharding&#8221; because it&#8217;s less confusing than calling it &#8220;partitioning,&#8221; which already means too many different things in databases).
+(We use "sharding" because it's less confusing than calling it "partitioning," which already means too many different things in databases).

 The Application-Level Optimization chapter is a little shorter.
-It&#8217;s mostly about caching strategies, how to make a web server run well, and so on.
-These aren&#8217;t what the book focuses on directly, but you can either help or hurt the database server a lot with your application design.
+It's mostly about caching strategies, how to make a web server run well, and so on.
+These aren't what the book focuses on directly, but you can either help or hurt the database server a lot with your application design.
 Our goal here is to help people avoid the common mistakes.

-For the curious, here&#8217;s the current outline for these two chapters:
+For the curious, here's the current outline for these two chapters:

 <pre>Scaling and High Availability
   Terminology